northeastern university seal

 What If I am unable to provide all of the documentation required?

-Students who cannot provide documentation of all required immunizations, or who’s immunizations have expired may receive any of these by seeing your local health care provider, UHCS or visiting a local travel clinic in Boston.
+Students are expected to be fully immunized prior to arriving to campus.
+Those who cannot provide documentation of all required immunizations, or who’s immunizations have expired may receive any of these by seeing your local health care provider, or visiting a local travel clinic.

 Many health plans do not cover the cost of these immunizations.
 Students should review their own health plan benefits for their plan coverage.
 Students with Northeastern University Student Health Plan (NUSHP) are covered for all of their required vaccine costs.
 If you do not have NUSHP, vaccines may be purchased with a credit or debit card.